proatease/FILE-COMPRESSOR-CPP/README.md

 File Compression Project using Huffman Encoding
-Hey there! 👋 This is my File Compression project where I’ve implemented a Huffman Encoding Algorithm to compress and decompress files in C++.
+This is my File Compression project where I’ve implemented a Huffman Encoding Algorithm to compress and decompress files in C++.
 The goal was to take a file (like a text file), compress it to a smaller size using a lossless compression technique, and then decompress it back to its original form when needed.

 Features:
 Compress Files: The program reads a file, figures out how often each character shows up, and uses that information to build a Huffman tree.
 The characters are then compressed and saved as a .zip file.